 The tumors may be malignant (cancer) or benign (not cancer).
 Most CNS embryonal tumors in children are malignant.
 Malignant brain tumors are likely to grow quickly and spread into other parts of the brain.
 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Benign brain tumors grow and press on nearby areas of the brain.
 They rarely spread to other parts of the brain.
 Both benign and malignant brain tumors can cause signs or symptoms and need treatment.

 Although cancer is rare in children, brain tumors are the third most common type of childhood cancer, after leukemia and lymphoma.
 This summary is about the treatment of primary brain tumors (tumors that begin in the brain).
 The treatment of metastatic brain tumors, which begin in other parts of the body and spread to the brain, is not discussed in this summary.
 For information about the different types of brain and spinal cord tumors, see the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.

 Brain tumors occur in both children and adults.
 Treatment for adults may be different from treatment for children.
-See the PDQ treatment summary on Adult Brain Tumors for more information on the treatment of adults.
+See the PDQ summary on Adult Central Nervous System Tumors Treatment for more information on the treatment of adults.

 Anatomy of the inside of the brain, showing the pineal and pituitary glands, optic nerve, ventricles (with cerebrospinal fluid shown in blue), and other parts of the brain.